martindevans/martindevans.me/_posts/2023-01-01-2022-Retrospective.md

 This year we had a solar system installed (panels and battery).
 The inverter is obviously a computer system capable of monitoring the system, recording statistics, reporting them back to the manufacturer etc but we're completely locked out of it!
 Instead the only way we can monitor the system is to use the app which is provided - that can't be used on PC, has no option to export the data and is generally quite rubbish.

-Fortunately someone has built a project called [lxp bridge](https://github.com/celsworth/lxp-bridge) which interprets the inverter messages and logs them to an MQTT endpoint in a useful format.
+Fortunately someone has built a project called [LXP bridge](https://github.com/celsworth/lxp-bridge) which interprets the inverter messages and logs them to an MQTT endpoint in a useful format.
 I've used this to build [SolarBlaze](https://github.com/martindevans/SolarBlaze), which is a Blazor based front end to monitor the data.
 It's quite rough at the moment, but once the sun is shining again I'll get back to working on this and will consider publishing it as a project anyone can use (with proper setup instructions etc).

 # Interesting Stuff

-Some other interesting things that I encountered in 2021 in no particular order:
+Some other interesting things that I encountered in 2022 in no particular order:

  - [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)
  - [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)